The Ultimate Storage Guide to Self Storage

 What you choose to store in your unit is completely up to you.
 But if you want to ensure that your belongings stay put, make sure to invest in a safe and secure storage facility.
 Not all storage companies are equal, and some put more emphasis on protecting their customers’ units than others.
 Before you sign the dotted line on your storage contract, check to see if your provider offers some of these standard safety features.

-Gated or Passcode Protected Entry
+Gated Or Passcode Protected Entry

 The best line of defense begins at the entry of the facility.
 Find out if your storage provider requires any sort of authentication before entering the building to ensure that potential thieves aren’t free to peruse the area after hours.
 A gate that surrounds the perimeter is a great deterrent for individuals with sticky fingers.
 In addition to causing a barrier for gaining entry, a fence can also make it difficult for a vandal to make off with any heavy or hard-to-hold items.